Brewers hold off Reds 7-6, remain 1½ back in wild-card race (Sep 26, 2017) | FOX Sports

 UP NEXT

 Reds: RHP Homer Bailey (5-9, 6.96 ERA) will start for the fourth time this season against the Brewers on Wednesday.
-He has a 7.07 ERA in his previous three outings against Milwaukee but did allow just three runs over six innings in a 5-4 win on Sept.
+He has a 7.07 ERA in his previous three outings vs. Milwaukee but allowed just three runs over six innings in a 5-4 win on Sept.
 4.

 Brewers: RHP Brandon Woodruff (2-2.
 3.76) is slated to make his eighth career start and first against the Reds.
-He received a no-decision last time out on Sept.
-22 after allowing four runs over five innings against the Cubs.
+He received a no-decision last Friday after allowing four runs over five innings against the Cubs.

 —